-Student financial aid recipients may not be certified for units which they previously completed successfully (grade of "C" or higher or "CR" credit).
-Not counted as successful completion are "D", "F", "I", "W", "NC" (no credit).
+Student financial aid recipients may not be certified for units that they previously completed successfully (grade of "C" or higher or "CR" credit).
+Not counted as successful completion is "D," "F," "I," "W," "NC" (no credit).

-Courses not successfully completed may be taken a second time.
+Courses not completed may be taken a second time.

-Students receiving a "C" or higher in a course may not receive payment a second time.
-If repeated as part of an educational program "load", it may not be counted again for financial aid purposes.
+Students receiving a "C" or higher in a course may not receive payment a second time if repeated as part of an educational program "load," it may not be counted again for financial aid purposes.